dotansimha/angularjs-dropdown-multiselect/README.md

 ## Contributing
 Issues and PR's are much appreciated.
 We're currently working on reducing them.
-When you create a new PR please make it against the fix branch instead of master.
+When you create a new PR please make it against the develop branch when adding new features and to the fix branch when fixing small issues instead of master.

 ## Usage and Documentation
 See the documentation and examples in the GitHub pages: